mapic/mitt-distrikt/PRIVACY.md

 ### Contact us
-If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at hello@mapic.io.
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at erik.modal@lier.kommune.no.